feniljain/knowledge-base/miscellaneous/anime/README.md

 - Boarding school Juliet
 - Kokoro connect
 - Tsurezure children
-- As the moon so beautiful
-- Tonari no kaibustsu-kun(My little monster)
 - Handa-kun
 - Boku to kimi no taisetsu na hanashi
 - Sukasuka